deep-fry/mayo/docs/fbs.md

 for you to implement your own models.
 The example models used below can be downloaded from [here](https://universityofcambridgecloud-my.sharepoint.com/:f:/g/personal/yaz21_cam_ac_uk/Es4FrWNmJe1ImBgR_T1PyoUB24rlUrSVtOrA1NAaDrYxXg?e=2uZEO6).
+Make sure you place
+the downloaded models
+in the `checkpoints/{model_name}/{dataset_name}/` directory before running the following examples.
 More models will soon follow.

 ### Example 1: FBS on MCifarNet + CIFAR-10